SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

                                     ### Running with the effect.

-                                    Now like with anything else you have to implement any new feature carefully.&nbsp; In the CC GSM sample that we are building on there is a whole base of other transitions going on that you have to cater for, so be careful.&nbsp; To keep it simple, I have just implemented these new transition effects in to the Loading screen, so that when it has finished loading the next screen or after a certain amount of time, it transitions and flies away.
+                                    Now like with anything else you have to implement any new feature carefully.
+In the CC GSM sample that we are building on there is a whole base of other transitions going on that you have to cater for, so be careful.
+To keep it simple, I have just implemented these new transition effects in to the Loading screen, so that when it has finished loading the next screen or after a certain amount of time, it transitions and flies away.